 For many teenagers, the college search process begins with in a surprisingly simple way: putting together a list of prospective colleges by writing down a bunch of familiar names.
-Some may be singularly focused on the Ivies while others only want a state university.
+Some may be singularly focused on the Ivies while others want a state university.
 Unfortunately, this approach can mean passing up the really “perfect” college for your teenager—one that not only suits them academically and socially, but is also affordable, thanks to a decent package of aid.

 So is there a better way?
 Yes and this is where Michelle Kretzschmar, founder of DIYCollegeRankings.com is happy to help teenagers and parents.
 Kretzschmar’s son attends Beloit College in Wisconsin, which is not exactly where many baseball-loving Texas teenagers end up.
 But for Kretzschmar’s son, Beloit has been, well, perfect.
 He’s studying the classics.
 He’s playing baseball.
 And to top it all off, he’s getting $15,000 a year in merit aid.